Fazlullah Nouri: The controversy over democracy

-At the dawn of the democratic movement, Sheikh Fadlullah Nouri, supported the sources of emulation in Najaf in their stance on constitutionalism and the belief that people must counter the autocratic regime in the best way, that is constitution of legislature and limiting the powers of the state; hence, once constitutional movement began, he made speeches and distributed tracts to insist on this important thing.
+At the dawn of the democratic movement, Sheikh Fadlullah Nouri supported the sources of emulation in Najaf in their stance on constitutionalism and the belief that people must counter the autocratic regime in the best way, that is, constitution of legislature and limiting the powers of the state; hence, once the constitutional movement began, he made speeches and distributed tracts to insist on this important thing.
 However, when the new Shah, Muhammad Ali Shah Qajar, decided to roll back democracy and establish his authority by military and foreign support, Shaikh Fazlullah sided with the King's court.

 Meanwhile, the new Shah had understood that he could not roll back the constitutional democracy by royalist ideology, and therefore he decided to use the religion card.
 Nouri was a rich and high-ranking Qajar court official responsible for conducting marriages and contracts.
 He also handled wills of wealthy men and collected religious funds.
 Nouri was opposed to the very foundations of the institution of parliament.
 He led a large group of followers and began a round-the-clock sit-in in the Shah Abdul Azim shrine on 21 June 1907, which lasted till 16 September 1907.
 He generalized the idea of religion as a complete code of life to push for his own agenda.
 He believed democracy will allow for "teaching of chemistry, physics and foreign languages", that would result in spread of Atheism.
 He bought a printing press and launched a newspaper of his own for propaganda purposes, "Ruznamih-i-Shaikh Fazlullah", and published leaflets.
 He said: